A project proposal is a core document that helps you sell a potential project to sponsors and stakeholders.

 If you can’t wow your audience in your opening pitch, it’s going to be that much harder to win them over as you go through the finer details of the proposal during your project proposal presentation.
 You need to write your executive summary so that the project sounds exciting, addresses a problem that needs resolution or defines an opportunity that can be profitable.

 Of course, you want to supply an overview of the facts.
 What is that problem, need or goal?
 What’s your solution and how do the numbers support that?
+What are the costs and benefits of your solution?
 But you want to draft this section (and present it) with energy.
 Avoid being too timid with your words or trying earnestly to “just let the data do the talking.”
 Numbers are only interesting when presented by humans.
 If you can sweep up the sponsors in your enthusiasm, they’ll be more likely to follow you as you explain the details of how you plan to achieve your goal.

 Be sure to further amaze your sponsors by acknowledging an overview of the risks and issues inherent in the project.
 By noting them up front in the executive summary, you can address how you’ll mitigate them proactively, and avoid letting your audience stew in a state of worry and what ifs.
 The best executive summary is a roll up of all the research and due diligence you have put into the rest of your proposal.